 When buying dedicated hosting, you’re buying a piece of hardware and a place to store that hardware, with minimal maintenance included.
 Once the hardware is in place, you’ll need to take care of everything from installing and operating to setting up your web server software (Nginx, Apache, and all that it entails).

-The hosting company will replace busted components for you (this should be a rare occurrence), but you’ll need to maintain everything else yourself remotely.
+The hosting company will replace busted components for you (this should be a rare occurrence), but you’ll need to maintain everything else remotely.

 We compared the cheapest plans of five well-known hosting companies (below), and the average was approximately $125.
 The cheapest option is Hetzner’s at $52, which, as you can imagine, doesn’t give you many resources.

-The lowest price we’d recommend is around the $130 mark — with prices reaching into the $500 range for mid-level solutions, and well into the thousands for high-end machines.
+The lowest price we’d recommend is around the $130 mark.
+With prices reaching into the $500 range for mid-level solutions and well into the thousands for high-end machines.

-Dedicated hosting is especially useful if you require custom monitoring tools or a highly specialized deployment process — which you can set up exactly as needed.
+Dedicated hosting is especially useful if you require custom monitoring tools or a highly specialized deployment process.
+Which you can set up exactly as needed.

-When to Choose Dedicated Hosting
+When to Choose Dedicated Hosting instead of Managed

 Dedicated hosting isn’t something many people need.
-Most projects — even large ones — will work without a hitch on a good VPS solution.
+Most projects.
+Even large ones will work without a hitch on a good VPS solution.

 It’s also useful for large sites that use different servers for their front and back end, and maybe even their media, as it allows you to create redundant systems running independently.